AY2526S1-CS2103T-W14-1/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing tags or/and assignments, the existing tags or/and assignments of the student will be removed i.e adding of tags and assignments are not cumulative.
-* You can remove all the student’s tags by typing `t/` without specifying any tags after it.
-* You can remove all the student’s assignments by typing `a/` without specifying any assignments after it.

 <div markdown="span" class="alert alert-info">
 💡 <strong>Tip: </strong>